musaibxandra/WiseBuy-Haven/README.md

 SQL | PostgreSQL | Tableau

-This repository contains SQL queries and the slide presentation for the analytical project on WiseBuy Haven sales a shopping mall chain in united states franchised over 49 states, Aims at exploring the sales and analyzing metrics and concerns on sales at WiseBuy Haven a retail mall by anlyzing the following:
+# Introduction

+WiseBuy Haven, a prominent shopping mall chain has observed fluctuations in sales and profitability across its stores nationwide.
+The Executive team seeks to optimize its operations and enhance profitability by leveraging data-driven insights.

+# Objective:

+The goal of this project is to provide WiseBuy Haven with actionable insights by addressing the following key questions:

 1. What regions have made the most sales?
 2. Which states have turned out to be more profitable?